-The Department of Art & Art History invites applications for an ongoing pool of part-time Lecturers who may be appointed to teach visual art courses at the lower and/or upper division level in Sculpture, Installation, Digital Media, New Media, Video, Animation, Performance, Social Practice, and interdisciplinary combinations of these areas.
-PLEASE NOTE: At this time, we are not asking for submissions in the areas of Photography, Painting, Drawing, and Print Media.
+The Department of Art & Art History invites applications for part-time Lecturers who may be appointed to teach visual art courses at the lower and/or upper division level in Sculpture, Installation, Digital Media, New Media, Video, Animation, Performance, Social Practice, and interdisciplinary combinations of these areas.
+PLEASE NOTE: Currently, we are not asking for submissions in the areas of Photography, Painting, Drawing, and Print Media.
+Complete applications received by Oct.
+31 each year will be given consideration for all quarters of the following academic year.
+Each cycle, we will also consider all applications in the pool from the past two years.
+Lecturer appointments for all quarters are typically made in early spring, though the applicant pool will be referenced throughout the year as the needed.

-Selected candidates should have professional experience as evidenced by a notable exhibition record, and a contemporary approach to art practice.
-Preference will be given to candidates with a proven ability to work with students of diverse backgrounds, a multidisciplinary orientation that bridges areas of art practice, and a broad understanding of the scholarly field of contemporary art.
+Candidates should have professional experience as evidenced by an exhibition record indicating engagement in their field, and a portfolio of work that demonstrates a contemporary approach to art practice.
+Preference will be given to candidates with a proven ability to work with students of diverse backgrounds, a multidisciplinary orientation that bridges areas of art practice, and a broad understanding of the field of contemporary art.
 The department also seeks to add to its current strength in the creation of socially and environmentally engaged work.

 Candidates who can contribute to the diversity and excellence of the academic community through their teaching are strongly encouraged to apply.